Table of Contents

 Why move the eggs?

-Prevent hatching problems: Chicks need to hatch flat, not upright in a turning tray, to avoid struggling and injuries.
+- Prevent hatching problems: Chicks need to hatch flat, not upright in a turning tray.

-Avoid leg injuries: Newly hatched chicks moving around can slip or fall from the turner, leading to splayed or broken legs.
+- Avoid leg injuries: Newly hatched chicks can slip or fall from the turner.

 How to Move Eggs to the Hatcher

-Turn off and unplug the incubator before opening it.
-Wait until the fan completely stops spinning.
+- Turn off and unplug the incubator before opening it.

-Gently transfer viable eggs to hatching baskets or trays.
-Avoid overcrowding; ensure good airflow around each egg.
+- Transfer viable eggs to hatching baskets or trays.

-Once transferred, place the baskets or trays carefully into the hatching section of your incubator or a dedicated hatcher.
+Once transferred, place the baskets carefully into the hatching section of your incubator or a dedicated hatcher.

 When to Remove Chicks from the Hatcher

-Allow chicks to remain in the hatcher for 48 to 72 hours after hatching.
+- Allow chicks to remain in the hatcher for 48 to 72 hours.

-Tip: Avoid opening the incubator during active hatching to maintain stable humidity and temperature levels.
+Tip: Avoid opening the incubator during active hatching.

 How to Move Chicks to the Brooder

-Offer clean water and grit only for the first 24 hours to help hydrate them before introducing starter feed.
+- Offer clean water and grit for the first 24 hours.

-By following these steps, you can significantly improve your hatch success rates and ensure your chicks start strong and healthy.
+By following these steps, you can significantly improve your hatch success rates.

 Looking for high-quality hatchers and brooders?
 Explore our hatching equipment collection to set up your flock for success.